 Venmo Purchases

-You can use the Venmo app to make purchases on websites that accept Venmo and retailers that accept Venmo.
+You can use the Venmo app to make purchases on websites and retailers that accept Venmo.
 Over 2 million companies in the US accept Venmo as a payment option.
 Venmo approved merchants include Uber rides and Uber Eats, Jane, Urban Outfitters, Poshmark, Game Time, GrubHub, and Foot Locker.
-You can make purchases using the app or MasterCard.
+You can make purchases using the app or Venmo debit card.

 Venmo Direct Check Deposit